A Vet's Review of Prudent Pet Insurance

 Maximum Payout Structure

 Prudent Pet has an annual maximum payout structure.
 They offer plans with a maximum annual payout of $10,000 or Unlimited.
-These choices of maximum payout will meet the needs of those whose "Worst Case Scenario Costs" are medium or high.
+These choices of maximum payout will meet the needs of those whose "Worst Case Scenario Costs" are low, medium or high.
 (See: Picking the Right Maximum Payout)

 Summary of Coverage and Payout Structure